TheProjectM/2019/Docker/README.md

 - The volume you created that lets the container access `./data` (on the host) as `/data` (inside the Redis container).
 While containers come and go, the files stored on `./data` on the specified host persists, enabling continuity.
 You are ready to deploy your new Redis-using stack.

-2. Create a ./data directory on the manager:
+2.Create a ./data directory on the manager:

    docker-machine ssh myvm1 "mkdir ./data"

-3. Make sure your shell is configured to talk to `myvm1` (use `docker-machine to verify that)
+3.Make sure your shell is configured to talk to `myvm1` (use `docker-machine to verify that)
 - Run `docker-machine ls` to list machines and make sure you are connected to `myvm1`, as indicated by an asterisk next to it.
 - if needed, re-run `docker-machine env myvm1`, then run the given command to configure the shell.

-4. Run `docker stack deploy` one more time.
+4.Run `docker stack deploy` one more time.

    docker stack deploy -c docker-compose.yml getstartedlab

-5. Run `docker service ls` to verify that the three services are running as expected.
+5.Run `docker service ls` to verify that the three services are running as expected.

-6. Check the web page at one of your nodes. and take a look at the results of the visitor counter, which is now live and storing information on Redis.
+6.Check the web page at one of your nodes. and take a look at the results of the visitor counter, which is now live and storing information on Redis.
 <img src="https://github.com/TheProjectM/2019/blob/master/Docker/imgs/docker-redis.png">